hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 worshipped the image at our own house for the time being.
 Desiring that no day should pass without the performance of arti before that image, we composed a song for the occasion in a melodious metre.
 The song is given below.
 We named the image Gophnya Maruti.

 ### SONG IN PRAISE OF GOPHNYA MARUTI
 (In the same tune as the song in praise of Bhuvanasunder.)
-By waving lights before the lotus-like feet of Maruti, let us cross the ocean of this world in ease-Dhrupada.
-The moment he was born, he sprang forward to seize the sun, supposing it to be a fruit.
+By waving lights before the lotus-like feet of Maruti,
+let us cross the ocean of this world in ease-Dhrupada.
+The moment he was born, he sprang forward to seize the sun,
+supposing it to be a fruit.
 He set up a whoop of exultation, and the sound thereof having filled the earth went up to heaven.

-'All the humbled gods being startled at the sight of thy short stature, glorify thee ; the monkeys were greatly delighted (at thy advent).
+'All the humbled gods being startled at the sight of thy short stature, glorify thee ;
+the monkeys were greatly delighted (at thy advent).
 Who can rival one who worships Hanuman?
-Neither sin, nor distress, nor anxiety will be with him, (and) none will be able to overcome him.
+Neither sin, nor distress, nor anxiety will be with him,
+(and) none will be able to overcome him.
 He crossed the waters of the ocean and reached the shore.
 He inspired Sita, the spouse of Rama with courage.
 The hearts of monkeys were much gladdened.

-He appeared 971(to Chapekar) in a dream, and having asked (him) to make a search for himself, declared that his own image was at his disposal.
+He appeared (to Chapekar) in a dream, and having asked (him) to make a search for himself, declared that his own image was at his disposal.
 Damodar, Hari's son, says that the Gophnya Maruti has been won over to his side.
 Therefore, have you come near Parvati and have become our helper, and we are therefore overjoyed.

 ### DAY FIXED FOR INSTALLATION
-Having composed this song, we asked all tthe members of the club) to learn it by heart, and commenced to recite it every day before the god Maruti.
-Meanwhile, the day selected by us for the consecration of the idol having approached, we issued, two daya previous to it, the following invitations couched in polite language, to all the members (of the club) :— " The noon of Saturday, the 2nd day of the dark half Chaitra, having been unanimously fixed for the consecration of the image of the self-existent Balabhima at the appointed place at the foot of the Parvati (Hill), it is necessary for you, as members of the club, to be present on such an auspicious occasion.
+Having composed this song, we asked all the members of the club to learn it by heart, and commenced to recite it every day before the god Maruti.
+Meanwhile, the day selected by us for the consecration of the idol having approached, we issued, two days previous to it, the following invitations couched in polite language, to all the members (of the club) :—

+" The noon of Saturday, the 2nd day of the dark half Chaitra, having been unanimously fixed for the consecration of the image of the self-existent Balabhima at the appointed place at the foot of the Parvati (Hill), it is necessary for you, as members of the club, to be present on such an auspicious occasion.
 Should any one bring with him flowers, coconuts, buka, gulal and other articles of worship, they would be thankfully received.
 (Signed) Damodar Hari Chapekar and Balkrishna Hari Chapekar, Managers."

 We issued these invitations, but the decrees of fate are inscrutable.
 Although we felt indescribable delight at the continued additions to the membership of our club, I had a presentiment that something was to happen which would mar our joy and we had already a prognostication as to the quarter from which the trouble was to come.

 We saw that those sportive doings of ours were likely to be stopped if any of our members received a serious wound from a stone and, therefore, we were very careful about the matter.

 We also feared that if the Police got scent of this matter, they would throw impediments in our way.
 To obviate this we arranged that our boys should neither come out of, nor return to, the city in a large body, but should do so in batches of five.
 We accordingly formed such batches.
 We also made it a rule that the leader of each of these batches